In kids' book, Sotomayor asks: Whom have you helped today?

 WASHINGTON (AP) — “Whom have I helped today?”
 That’s the question Supreme Court Justice Sonia Sotomayor tells kids she asks herself every night before she goes to sleep.

-Her new children’s book “Just Help!” challenges kids to ask how they will help too.
+Her new children’s book, “Just Help!
+How to Build a Better World,” challenges kids to ask how they will help, too.
 The book comes out Tuesday and is Sotomayor’s third book for young readers.

 In the book, children help in a variety of ways: sending care packages to American soldiers overseas, recycling plastic bags, cleaning up a park, donating toys to a children’s hospital and encouraging others to vote.